Amina Desai: Personal life

 Born Amina Nagdee in South Africa, she was one of nine children of a Malay mother and Indian father.

 She was obliged to leave school aged 10 to look after her younger siblings.
 Intent on becoming a nurse, she enrolled herself in a school for midwifery, until she was unceremoniously taken home by her father five days later, who deemed it an unsuitable profession.
 She persisted with her education, however, and was eventually allowed to study at Harvard College, in Johannesburg, which at the time was "whites only".
 Amina became the only non-white student, attaining qualifications in typing, commerce and shorthand.

 In 1943 she married Suleiman Desai.
 He was a key member of the Transvaal Indian Congress, then engaged in a passive resistance campaign against the apartheid government.
 Desai was also owner of an agency for Watson's shoes, a large local brand; when he died in 1969, Amina immediately assumed control of her husband's business, undeterred by being a woman in a male-dominated profession, and ran it successfully for the next 35 years.

-She left South Africa in 2004, as failing health brought her to live with her children in the UK and Ireland, where they had sought refuge from apartheid in the 1970s.
+She left South Africa in 2004, as failing health brought her to live with her children in the United Kingdom and Ireland, where they had sought refuge from apartheid in the 1970s.
 Amina died peacefully in Dublin in 2009.

 Musician Kindness (real name Adam Bainbridge) is her grandchild.